-The steps for getting the Couchbase certificate are different depending on whether you are hosting your own Couchbase Server cluster or using Couchbase Cloud.
+The steps for getting the Couchbase certificate are different depending on whether you are hosting your own Couchbase Server cluster or using Couchbase Capella.

 Elasticsearch must first be configured to require TLS/SSL.
 Please refer to the Elasticsearch documentation, specifically Encrypting communications in Elasticsearch.
 Make sure you also follow the steps for Encrypting HTTP Client Communications.

-As you follow the instructions in the Elasticsearch documentation, you’ll generate a CA certificate for your Elasticsearch cluster (or you might decide to use a well-known public CA, or an internal CA managed by your organization).
-This CA certificate is the one you’ll add to the connector’s trust store in the next step.
+As you follow the instructions in the Elasticsearch documentation, you’ll generate a CA certificate for your Elasticsearch cluster.
+(Alternatively, you might decide to use a well-known public CA, or an internal CA managed by your organization).
+This CA certificate is the one you’ll configure the connector to use in the next step.